Trusted by Tens of Thousands | www.ThePearlSource.com

 Elevating Boho Outfits with Dressier Jewelry Pieces

-If you want to incorporate pearls as part of you bohemian outfits, look for jewelry pieces that combine the gems of the sea with fringe, tassel and other traditional boho elements.
-Alternatively, mother of pearl jewelry pieces in fantasy designs and combined with other semi-precious gems or antiqued finish metals are very boho-chic, perfect for complimenting weekend and vacation-ready outfits.
+Pearls are a great way to add a natural element to your bohemian outfits.
+Look for jewelry pieces that combine these gems with fringe, tassels, or other traditional boho elements.
+Alternatively, mother of pearl can be combined with other semi-precious gems or antiqued finish metals for a very boho-chic look.
+It’s perfect for complimenting weekend and vacation-ready outfits!

-One really great Bohemian-inspired jewelry option is a large white pearl ring.
-Combine our June birthstone rings with other pieces on the same hand to create a jewelry look that pays homage to Bohemian fashion.
-South Sea pearls are some of the largest types of pearls, making them an especially fantastic choice.
-Contrast the large pearl ring with other rings that feature smaller gems for a captivating look.
+A gorgeous Bohemian-inspired jewelry option is a large white pearl ring.
+Layer June birthstone rings with other pieces on the same hand to create a jewelry look that pays homage to Bohemian fashion.

 Compared to the classic bohemian style, boho-chic fashion comes with a few characteristics.